cookiecutter/cookiecutter/README.rst

 * `cookiecutter-django`_: A bleeding edge Django project template with Bootstrap 4, customizable users app, starter templates,  working user registration, celery setup, and much more.
 * `cookiecutter-django-rest`_: For creating REST apis for mobile and web applications.
 * `cookiecutter-simple-django`_: A cookiecutter template for creating reusable Django projects quickly.
+* `django-docker`_: A minimalist but comprehensive project template
 * `django-docker-bootstrap`_: Django development/production environment with docker, integrated with Postgres, NodeJS(React), Nginx, uWSGI.
 * `cookiecutter-djangopackage`_: A template designed to create reusable third-party PyPI friendly Django apps.
 Documentation is written in tutorial format.
 * `cookiecutter-django-cms`_: A template for Django CMS with simple Bootstrap 3 template.
 It has a quick start and deploy documentation.